 Cynthia’s second album I Remember: The Magic of Atlantis, Lemuria and Mother Earth, evokes a deep exploration into “Inspirational New Thought” music.
 This album lends a divine invitation into the magic of remembering, through a melodic journey into past lives, dreams of ancient civilizations and the power of awakening to our soul’s purpose.

-Hart released her first album, Let Me Make Music in Your Life, succeeding a flourishing career for over a decade as a professional singer/songwriter.
-Her debut album produces a brilliant synergy of diverse musical styles, effortlessly weaving contemporary pop music with subtle hits of jazz, new age, folk and Broadway flare.
+Hart released her first album Let Me Make Music in Your Life, succeeding a flourishing career for over a decade as a professional singer/songwriter.
+Her debut album produces a brilliant synergy of diverse musical styles, effortlessly weaving contemporary pop music with subtle hints of jazz, new age, folk and Broadway flare.
 Her music radiates heartfelt intention and grace with empowering and uplifting messages to bring to mind the power of unconditional love in every aspect of our lives.